bemson/subetha/PITCHME.md

 # What's a Domain?

-A _domain_ is where your events occur.
+A "domain" is where your events occur. <!-- .element: class="fragment" -->

 Withstanding sub-domains, there's only one per website. <!-- .element: class="fragment" -->

 ---

-# Events are Domain-Bound
+# Domain-Bound Events

 Within a single application, it's implied that events are how our code talks to itself.